MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/apn-database-overview.md

 ## <span id="abndbsub"></span><span id="ABNDBSUB"></span>APN database submission and maintenance

-If you want to request a new APN or update an existing one, see [APN database submission](apn-database-submission.md).
+If you want to request a new APN or update an existing one, see [COSA/APN database submission](cosa-apn-database-submission.md).